Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ninety-five percent of penile cancers are squamous cell carcinoma (SCC).
-This type of cancer forms in the top part of your skin layer called the epithelium.
-Other, less common types of penile cancer form in different types of tissue:
+• Squamous cell carcinoma (SCC).
+This cancer forms in the top part of your skin layer (epithelium).
+It makes up 95% of all penile cancers.

-• Melanoma: This cancer begins in cells that control how dark or light your skin is, called melanocytes.
+• Melanoma.
+This type of cancer begins in cells that control how dark or light your skin is, called melanocytes.
 Melanoma is a more aggressive form of cancer.

 How common is penile cancer?

-Penile cancer is rare in the United States, accounting for less than 1% of cancers among people with penises.
-However, it’s more common in other countries.
+Penile cancer is rare in the United States, making up less than 1% of cancers among people with penises.
+But it’s more common in other countries.
 Penile cancer accounts for more than 10% of cancers among people assigned male at birth (AMAB) in Africa, Asia and South America.

 Symptoms and Causes